Choose language

 Can one tool handle both cleaning crews and billing?

 Increasingly, yes.
-Shifton pairs scheduling and GPS time tracking with invoicing and a customer portal, while HouseCall Pro connects bookings to payments and QuickBooks.
+Shifton pairs scheduling with basic time tracking, with GPS location available as a paid Work location add-on, while HouseCall Pro connects bookings to payments and QuickBooks.
 CleanGuru ties bidding to invoicing on the same platform.
 The fully all-in-one janitorial company software still tends to be strongest at one end – crews or billing – so match it to your biggest gap.

 Start making changes today!